bahrmichael/bahrmichael.github.io/_posts/2021-12-09-reinvent-serverless.md

 ### DynamoDB

+I heard you like not pay less.
+DynamoDB joins the party with the Infrequent Access table class.
+This is available for On-Demand capacity only.

 {% raw %}
 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Well, looky there.
 AWS just cut costs by 60% for infrequently accessed data on <a href="https://twitter.com/dynamodb?ref_src=twsrc%5Etfw">@dynamodb</a>.<br><br>That&#39;s great news for <a href="https://twitter.com/totogi?ref_src=twsrc%5Etfw">@totogi</a> who&#39;s built their charging system on <a href="https://twitter.com/dynamodb?ref_src=twsrc%5Etfw">@dynamodb</a>!
 WOO HOO!<a href="https://twitter.com/hashtag/singletabledesign?src=hash&amp;ref_src=twsrc%5Etfw">#singletabledesign</a> <a href="https://twitter.com/hashtag/reinvent?src=hash&amp;ref_src=twsrc%5Etfw">#reinvent</a><a href="https://t.co/zb7EAcIKrJ">https://t.co/zb7EAcIKrJ</a></p>&mdash; Danielle Royston (@TelcoDR) <a href="https://twitter.com/TelcoDR/status/1466104180813139968?ref_src=twsrc%5Etfw">December 1, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 {% endraw %}

-I heard you like not paying much for data that you don't use often.
-DynamoDB joins the party with a the Infrequent Access table class.
-This is available for On-Demand capacity only.

 By switching from the default class to the infrequent access class, you get the following price changes: